Red Lions to pay tribute to pioneer batch at 2019 National Day Parade

 "We even have the church over there and the buildings.
 These are all the obstacles that we need to avoid and to pay special attention (to) for our landing," he said.

-As part of the Singapore Bicentennial celebrations, the Red Lions will be performing a ring formation to pay tribute to its pioneer batch.
+As part of the Singapore Bicentennial celebrations, the Red Lions will be performing a ring formation to pay tribute to its pioneer batch from 1989.

 The designated cameraman, Lieutenant-Colonel (LTC) Arnold Low, said this year's jump is a special one.